2007 Green Bay Packers season: 2007 NFL draft

-The 2007 NFL Draft occurred on April 28–29.
+The 2007 NFL draft occurred on April 28–29.
 The Packers picked 16th overall, selecting defensive tackle Justin Harrell in the first round.

 Reportedly, the Packers were in talks with Oakland Raiders wide receiver Randy Moss at the behest of Brett Favre.
-If the Packers had made the move to acquire the 30-year-old wide receiver, the trade would no doubt have been a controversial one, as Moss has a long and storied history with the Green Bay franchise.
+If the Packers had made the move to acquire the 30-year-old wide receiver, the trade would no doubt have been a controversial one, as Moss had a long and storied history with the Green Bay franchise.
 While Moss's salary was high, Green Bay, at the time, reportedly had $24 million of cap space, and could have absorbed his contract easily.
 These rumors were put to an end on April 29, 2007, when Oakland dealt Moss to New England for a 4th round draft pick.
 In the days following the NFL draft, Favre was upset concerning Green Bay's inability to acquire Moss.
 Favre was reportedly so upset that his agent requested that the Packers trade him.
 Coach Mike McCarthy was able to calm Favre down over the phone, and Favre eventually admitted that while he wanted to win, he did not want to be traded in order to do so.